margaretmf/margaretmf.github.io/teaching.md

 * "'But the factory is working!' the people shouted.
 'Listen!
 You can hear the machines!
 They're all whirring again!
 And you can smell the smell of melting choclate in the air!'" (p.
 17, "Charlie and the Chocolate Factory")

 * "'The place is full of workers!' the people shouted.
 "But nobody's gone in!
 The gates are locked!
 It's crazy!
 Nobody ever comes out, either!'" (p.
 17, "Charlie and the Chocolate Factory)

+* "'The man's dotty!' muttered Grandma Josephine.

+'He's briliant', cried Grandpa Joe.
+'He's a magician!
+Just imagine what will happen now!
+The whole world will be searching for those Golden Tickets!
+Everyone will be buying Wonka's candy bars in the hope of finding one!
+He'll sell more than ever before!
+Oh, how exciting it would be to find one!'

+'And all the chocolate and candies that you could eat for the rest of your life - free!' said Grandpa George.
+'Just imagine that!'" (p.
+20, "Charlie and the Chocolate Factory")

+* "Then suddenly, as though he couldn't bear the suspense any longer, Charlie tore the wrapper right down the middle...and on to his lap, there fell....a light-brown creamy-colored chocolate candy bar." (pp. 28-29, "Charlie and the Chocolate Factory")

+* "Charlie looked up.
+Four kind old faces were watching him intently from the bed.
+He smiled at them, a small sad smile, and then he shrugged his shoulders and picked up the candy bar and held it out to his mother, and said, 'Here Mother, have a bit.
+We'll share it.
+I want everybody to taste it.'" (p.
+29, "Charlie and the Chocolate Factory)

+* "Charlie burst through the front door, shouting, 'Mother!
+Mother!
+Mother!'
+Mrs. Bucket was in the old grandparents' room, serving them their evening soup.
+'Mother!' yelled Charlie, rushing in on them like a hurricane.
+'Look!
+I've got it!
+Look, Mother, look!
+The last Golden Ticket!
+It's mine!
+I found some money in the street and I bought two candy bars and the second one had the Golden Ticket and there were crowds of people all around me wanting to see it and the shopkeeper rescued me and I ran all the way home and here I am!
+It's The Fifth Golden Ticket, Mother, and I've found it!'" (pp. 46-47, "Charlie and the Chocolate Factory")

 ----------